Natalie O'Neill Blog

 1. Dermatica Daily Soothing Centella Gel Moisturiser

-Of course it is fragrance free and free of essential oils.
-It also contains centella which is a skin barrier health ingredient that I love.
-This is perfect for sensitive skin types.
+Of course, it’s fragrance-free and free of essential oils, making it perfect for sensitive skin types.
+It also contains Centella asiatica, which is a skin barrier health ingredient that I love.

 2. COSRX Hydrium Green Tea Aqua Soothing Gel Cream